-In addition to the univariate NBC experiments discussed in previous sections, multivariate ex-508 periments were performed to assess the impact of using more than one predictor to remove the ob-509 servation bias.
-For a 3rd order polynomial expansion using two variables, it is necessary to solve 510 for seven coefficients in Eqn.
-11, whereas 22 coefficients are computed when three predictors are used.
-Because a direct approach is used to simultaneously estimate all of the BC coefficients, it 512 is not possible to determine the individual contribution of each predictor on the OMB departures; 513 however, the total contribution of all of the predictors within a given Taylor series order (e.g., 1st, 2nd, and 3rd) can still be inferred through comparison of the results obtained using different order 515 expansions.
-Though using more than one variable greatly increases the size of the A matrix, it is 516 still computationally efficient to solve for the inverse of A^TA given its small dimensions.
+is necessary to solve for seven coefficients in Eq.
+(11), whereas 22 coefficients are computed when three predictors are used.
+Because a direct approach is used to simultaneously estimate all of the BC coefficients, it is not possible to determine the individual contribution of each predictor on the OMB departures; however, the total contribution of all of the predictors within a given Taylor series order (e.g., first, second, and third) can still be inferred through comparison of the results obtained using different order expansions.
+Though using more than one variable greatly increases the size of the A matrix, it is still computationally efficient to solve for the inverse of ATA given its small dimensions.

-Numerous experiments using different predictor combinations and a 2nd or 3rd order polyno-518 mial expansion were performed; however, for brevity, this section only includes results from the 519 combination that had the largest impact on the OMB departure distributions.
-This particular configuration employed a 3rd order expansion with the satellite zenith angle, 100-700 hPa total water 521 content, and observed brightness temperatures for a given satellite band used as the BC predic-522 tors for that band.
-A separate multi-variate experiment (not shown) that employed the cloud top 523 height rather than the brightness temperature as the third predictor revealed that it had a smaller 524 impact, similar to what occurred with the univariate experiments shown earlier.
-There may be 525 some overlap between the brightness temperature and satellite zenith angle predictors; however, this should be minimal because the zenith angle predictor primarily accounts for potential biases in the radiative transfer model associated with the path length through the atmosphere, whereas the brightness temperature predictor is being used as a proxy for the cloud top height given its strong sensitivity to the cloud top.
-Unlike the previous sections that focused exclusively on the 6.2 μ m band, this section presents results from experiments that removed the bias from both of the SE-VIRI WV-sensitive bands (e.g., 6.2 μ m and 7.3 μ m).
-All observations, both clear and cloudy-sky, were used during these experiments.
+Numerous experiments using different predictor combinations and a second- or third-order polynomial expansion were performed; however, for brevity, this section only includes results from the combination that had the largest impact on the OMB departure distributions.
+This particular configuration employed a third-order expansion with the satellite zenith angle, 100-700-hPa total water content, and observed brightness temperatures for a given satellite band used as the BC predictors for that band.

+A separate multivariate experiment (not shown) that employed the cloud-top height rather than the brightness temperature as the third predictor revealed that it had a smaller impact, similar to what occurred with the univariate experiments shown earlier.
+There may be some overlap between the brightness temperature and satellite zenith angle predictors; however, this should be minimal because the zenith angle predictor primarily accounts for potential biases in the radiative transfer model associated with the pathlength through the atmosphere, whereas the brightness temperature predictor is being used as a proxy for the cloud-top height given its strong sensitivity to the cloud top.
+Unlike the previous sections that focused exclusively on the 6.2- $\mu$ m band, this section presents results from experiments that removed the bias from both of the SEVIRI WV-sensitive bands (e.g., 6.2 and $7.3 \mu m$ ).
+All observations, both clear and cloudy sky, were used during these experiments.

-1) SEVIRI 6.2 μM EXAMPLE
+1) SEVIRI 6.2-μm EXAMPLE